Neubauer-Group/GNN_code/README.md

 `source install_pyg.sh`

+In the accelerate configuration select "no" for FP16 and DeepSpeed.

 Then you need to download the trackml data from https://www.kaggle.com/c/trackml-particle-identification/data

 unzip all the tarballs and place them all in one folder.
 Then we need to create the folder structure that pytorch-geometric expects.
 You will need to edit this file to the paths on your system